 Ultimately the title, No Kings, is a call for both rebellion and respect—obey no monarchs, seek no thrones.
 There are 808s in Neverland.
 There are no kings in Minneapolis.
 And Doomtree continues their ascent the same way they began: one city, one club, one show at a time.

-Doomtree will tour extensively in support of the album—with a grueling North American routing, a SXSW showcase, and potential European and Australian dates.
+Doomtree toured extensively in support of the album—with a grueling North American routing, a SXSW showcase, and select UK & European dates and festival appearances.

 released November 22, 2011